baknayeon/smartvisual/README.md

 Groovy Library
 -------------
-You need to add Groovy Library when you try to run Visualization Tool
+You need to add Groovy Library to you project when you try to run Visualization Tool

 we recommend to add Groovy-2.4.10